 Homeless Connect a Day Devoted to Edmonton’s Homeless

 In this spirit, we continue to come together as a community twice a year for Homeless Connect.
-This year’s spring Connect event will take place on April 29, 2018, from 10:00 am to 3:00 pm at the Shaw Conference center.
+This year’s spring Connect event will take place on April 29, 2018, from 10:00 am to 3:00 pm at Edmonton Convention Centre (ECC), formerly Shaw Conference Center (SCC).
 Our goal in this event is to connect our guests with a wide range of personalized services to help them pave a path out of homelessness.

 The services provided address many essential needs of our guests like health care, legal advice, tax services, and help to access housing resources.
-But Homeless Connect is also about providing relief, compassion, and dignity; guests can get a haircut, a photo, or foot-care on site, for instance.
-In addition, a kids’ zone will be set up with games, storytelling, and coloring books; to provide the parents with a chance to take advantage of the what the event has to offer.
+But Homeless Connect is also about providing relief, compassion, and dignity; guests can get a haircut, photo, or foot care on-site.
+In addition, a kids’ zone will be set up with games, storytelling, and colouring books to allow the parents to take advantage of what the event has to offer.

 Homeless Connect is more than just a day.
-This event is about community and making connections that will last.
-It’s a great opportunity to rally around one another to offer our time, expertise, and a helping hand to our fellow neighbors.
+This event is about community and making lasting connections.
+It’s a great opportunity to rally around one another and offer our time, expertise, and helping hands to our fellow neighbours.

 To those who will be volunteering, we offer our heartfelt thanks.
 But there are other ways to support Homeless Connect as well.

-Your donations make a huge difference, especially items that are in high demand like feminine hygiene products, diapers, large-sized clothing, men’s clothing, and work boots. all donations can be dropped of at the Bissell Thrift Store.
+Your donations make a huge difference, especially items that are in high demand, such as feminine hygiene products, diapers, large-sized clothing, men’s clothing, and work boots.
+All donations can be dropped off at the Bissell Thrift Store.

 Connect With Us